yoodame/ld_import/INSTALL.markdown

    There are a few different ways to do this...

-   - If you use the RDF module, or other modules that utilize ARC, it should be available for RDFimporter already.
+   - If you use the RDF module, or other modules that utilize ARC, it should be available to RDFimporter already.
    - (Using Libraries module) Unpack (or git clone) the ARC2 bundle into either "sites/all/libraries/arc" or "sites/<sitename>/libraries/arc"
    - Unpack or clone the ARC2 bundle directly into "modules/rdfimporter/arc"